sillyladdess/sillyladdess/README.md

 If you plan on following me, I'd recommend that you look at my [DBIIYOTL](https://don-botha-trying-to-do-dat.straw.page/) first then staring at the rest of my pages, as that will give you insight as to what my stance on things is.
 I've seen plenty of spam accounts that interact with me while having a DNI for some reason...
 So I'll be blunt. **You being a spam account does NOT give you the right to interact with me at all if you have a DNI.** Mostly you're shooting yourself in the foot.
 As well as that people can't read apparently, and follow me while being in my DBIIYOTL.

-While yes, I may go through your profile when I see your spam account (I want to see who REALLY followed me), if I don't see a DNI in any way, shape or form that isn't crystal clear or is "idk man rude people DNI!!!", I will block you AND your spam account.
+While yes, I may go through your profile when I see your spam account (I want to see who REALLY followed me), if I don't see a DNI in any way, shape or form, or one that isn't crystal clear or is "idk man rude people DNI!!!", I will block you AND your spam account.

 ### For PT